The Way It Is (Keyshia Cole album): Music and lyrics

-The Way It Is is a hip hop soul-influenced, R&B album and is seen to be about the ugly parts of a romantic relationship.
+The Way It Is has been described as hip hop soul, hip-hop, and R&B, and is seen to be about the ugly parts of a romantic relationship.
 The album served as a "light at the end of the tunnel" for Cole and was the culmination of years of trials and tribulations, along with emotional drama.
 The lead single "I Changed My Mind" was written by Cole, John Legend, Kanye West, and was produced by West.
 The storyline of "I Changed My Mind" has the protagonist take back her love from an unfaithful companion.
 A remix of the song which features rap by Shyne, was included as a bonus track on the international edition of the album.

 Cole wrote "Love" while she was at a nightclub in Malibu, California, after spotting one of her ex-boyfriends with his girlfriend at a restaurant in that city.
 Cole said Ron Fair initially signed her after hearing the first verse and chorus of the song, describing it as "the easiest part".
 The critically proclaimed "heartbreak song" of the album expresses feeling an emotion not felt before with someone and how it feels when it is felt for the very first time.

 "Love" serves as the sixth track from the album, after "Guess What?", an aggressive song about Cole dumping a worthless guy who has been unfaithful to her and caused negative situations for her.
 "Guess What?" is a collaboration between Cole and rapper Jadakiss, which was written by the latter alongside Sean Garrett who co-produced it with Ron Fair.
 "You've Changed" is described by critics as a "smooth mix" of "bitter" sentiments and "sweet" soul.
 The song "You've Changed" samples "Song Cry" by Jay-Z. "You've Changed" was written by Cole, Leonard Huggins, Rich Shelton and Ron Fair while being produced by the latter two alongside Kevin Veney and Loren Hill.
 The final song, "Never", contains a sample of Luther Vandross's "Never Too Much", and features rapper Eve.